Link copied to clipboard!

 It’s very important in life to have a road map.
 That road map should show you what you want to get in the next 5, 10, and 15 years.
 This can be a professional roadmap or it can be your personal roadmap.
 As you look at that roadmap and measure how far you’ve come against that roadmap, you can be proud of what you’ve achieved.

-Our mission here at GXS is to ensure that people have access to the right financial services.
+Our mission here at GXS Bank is to ensure that people have access to the right financial services.
 If you look at Singapore, everybody has a bank account but not everybody is eligible to get credit and not everybody is eligible for high-ceiling deposit products.
 Either there is a barrier in terms of ticket size or a barrier in terms of your past credit history.
-At GXS we are focused on making banking inclusive.
+At GXS Bank we are focused on making banking inclusive.
 So, for instance, we use alternative data to underwrite credit and because of that, we’ve been able to provide credit to 30 per cent more people than compared with other companies who use traditional data.
 We also offer interest rates on deposits that are fixed irrespective of your ticket size and that allows everybody - regardless of how much you save - enjoy the same returns.